iloveaj/Weather-App/README.md

 ## App features
 Be ahead of the weather and stay informed.
 This accurate, beautiful and reliable weather app makes weather simple with an easy-to-use interface.
 Whether you may just be curious about the weather or planning an outing, this app will inform on the the current weather of any city worldwide.
-Key features Accurate - will provide precise and up to date weather times for any given city throughout the world Visual design - Experience appealing images and weather graphics that correspond to the current weather temperature of the city
+- Accurate : will provide precise and up to date weather times for any given city throughout the world
+- Visual design : Experience appealing images and weather graphics that correspond to the current weather temperature of the city